Gainesville Food Tour: A Mouth-Watering Intro to the Best of Gainesville, Florida

 The Gainesville Food Scene

 Y'all, the Gainesville food scene is hopping!
 That funky shack dotted with shiny hubcaps on the outskirts of town is serving up some of the best pizza in Gainesville, tasty calzones, and their own house-made soda pop.
 Hip eateries in historic downtown Gainesville will serve you the best burger you've ever had or a plate of spicy, hand rolled udon noodles.
 Twice a month there's a festive food-truck rally with good live music, a chill vibe, and a huge selection of tasty treats that'll knock your socks off.
+I was so pleasantly surprised at the food here, I think it’s one of the most unique food destinations in the US!
 So where do you begin to take it all in?

 Gainesville Food Tour